mahafdah/vault-installation-guide/README.md

 # Retrive Role ID & Secret ID from generated AppRole

-Note: We need the Role ID and Secret ID because later we need to connect Argocd with Vault to retrieve all secret keys, after you retrieve them safe for use later on.
+Note: We need the Role ID and Secret ID to connect Argocd with Vault to retrieve all secret keys after you retrieve them save for use later on.